heroku/kafka-packaging-scripts/README.md

 $ ./deploy_artifacts.sh
 ```

-At this point you have build, tested, and deployed the Confluent packages to staging S3 buckets.
+At this point you have built, tested, and deployed the Confluent packages to staging S3 buckets.

 ## Step 6: Testing and validation of staged packages and maven artifacts